pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 - Setup alerts for when there are too many failed authentication attempts.
 - Alerts for failed backups/automated reports.
+- Kill processes that are not meant to run.

 ### What to monitor